On the Distributed Complexity of Large-Scale Graph Computations: Introduction

-{\bf Lower Bounds.} In \Cref{thm:expectedruntime} we prove a general result, the {\em General Lower Bound Theorem}, which relates the round complexity in the $k$-machine model to the minimal amount of information required by machines for correctly solving a problem.
-While $\pagerank$ and triangle enumeration are fundamentally different problems, we derive lower bounds for both problems via the ``information to running time'' relationship of \Cref{thm:expectedruntime}.
-The General Lower Bound Theorem gives two probabilistic bounds that should be satisfied in order to obtain a lower bound on the round complexity of any problem.
-The two bounds together capture the decrease in uncertainty (also called {\em surprisal} --- cf.\ Section \ref{sec:lb}) that happens to some machine as a result of outputting the solution.
-We can show that this ``surprisal change'' represents the maximum expected ``Information Cost" over all machines which can be used to lower bound the run time.
-The proof of the General Lower Bound Theorem makes use of information-theoretic machinery, yet its application requires no use of information theory; the machinery is hidden in the proof which makes it easier to apply it to derive lower bounds for various problems.
-We conjecture that \Cref{thm:expectedruntime} can be used to obtain lower bounds for various problems (including non-graph problems) that have a relatively {\em large output size} (e.g., minimum spanning tree, shortest paths, sorting, matrix multiplication etc.) thus complementing the approach based on communication complexity (see, e.g., \cite{peleg-bound,sicomp12,podc11,podc14,oshman-survey,DruckerKO14,KlauckNPR15,PanduranganRS16,PanduranganPS16} and references therein).
+We conjecture that \Cref{thm:expectedruntime} can be used to obtain lower bounds for various problems (including non-graph problems) that have a relatively {\em large output size} (e.g., shortest paths, sorting, matrix multiplication, etc.) thus complementing the approach based on communication complexity (see, e.g., \cite{peleg-bound,sicomp12,podc11,podc14,oshman-survey,DruckerKO14,KlauckNPR15,PanduranganRS16,PanduranganPS16} and references therein).
 In fact, our approach, as demonstrated in the case of triangle enumeration, can yield stronger round lower bounds as well as message-round tradeoffs compared to approaches that use communication complexity techniques (more on this in the next paragraph).
 Our approach, as demonstrated in the case of PageRank, can yield tight lower bounds for problems (including, and especially, under a stochastic/random partition of the input) where communication complexity techniques are not obvious.
 In fact, for many problems, applying the General Lower Bound Theorem gives non-trivial lower bounds in a fairly straightforward way that are not (at least easily) obtainable by communication complexity techniques.
-To give an example, consider the problem of distributed {\em sorting} where we have $n$ elements are distributed {\em randomly} across the $k$ machines (each machine gets $n/k$ elements on average) and the requirement is that, at the end, $i$-th machine must hold the $(i-1)k +1, (i-1)k +2,\dots, i \cdot k$-th order statistics.
-One can use the General Lower Bound Theorem to show a lower bound of $\tilde{\Omega}(n/k^2)$ for this problem (this is tight, as there exists an $\tilde{O}(n/k^2)$-round sorting algorithm).
+To give an example, the work of Klauck et al. \cite{KlauckNPR15} showed a lower bound of $\tilde{\Omega}(n/k^2)$ for connectivity by appealing to random partition communication complexity---this involved proving the classical set disjointness lower bound {\em under random input partition}, which involved non-trivial work.
+On the other hand, the same lower bound of $\tilde{\Omega}(n/k^2)$ for MST can be shown directly\footnote{The lower bound graph can be a complete graph with random edge weights.} via the General Lower Bound Theorem (this bound is tight due to the algorithm of \cite{PanduranganRS16}).
+To give another example, consider the problem of distributed sorting (see, e.g., \cite{PanduranganPS16}), whereby $n$ elements are randomly distributed across the $k$ machines and the requirement is that, at the end, the $i$-th machine must hold the $(i-1)k +1, (i-1)k +2,\dots, i \cdot k$-th order statistics.
+One can use the General Lower Bound Theorem to show a $\tilde{\Omega}(n/k^2)$ lower bound for this problem (and this is tight, as there exists an $\tilde{O}(n/k^2)$-round sorting algorithm).
 Note that the same lower bound (under a random partition) is harder to show using communication complexity techniques.\footnote{Assuming an adversarial (worst-case) balanced partition (i.e., each machine gets $n/k$ elements), using multi-party communication complexity techniques one can show the same lower bound \cite{PanduranganPS16}; but this is harder to show under random partition.}